dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 **Classification Loss**

 As the name suggests, this loss will help with any task which requires classification.
 We are given k categories and our job is to make sure our model is good job in classifying x number of examples in k categories.
-An example is, we are given 1.2 million images of 1000 different categories, and our task it to classify each given image into it's 1000 categories.
+An example from ImageNet competition, we are given 1.2 million images of 1000 different categories, and our task it to classify each given image into one of the 1000 categories.

 - **Cross Entropy Loss**

 Cross-entropy loss is often simply referred to as “cross-entropy,” “logarithmic loss,” “logistic loss,” or “log loss” for short.
-There are two interpretation of cross entropy.
+Cross-entropy can be interpreted through two lens.
 One through information theory and other through probabilistic view.

 **Information theory view**